 It got interesting when there were different Sensorites within the community on the Sense-Sphere and having different ideas.
 There are the First and Second Elders that rule the Sense-Sphere and are very friendly.
 There’s also the City Administrator, who is power-crazed and distrusts the humans greatly.

 I found the City Administrator an interesting Sensorite character.
 I wondered why he was so distrustful of the humans and what his motivations were.
 There’s a great build-up to what he’s going to do to ruin the Doctor and friends’ plans to save them.
 Sadly this is let down by a poor conclusion.

 With the humans that appear in the last episode of the story.
 I’m sorry, but it felt rather tagged on in the story and wasn’t greatly expanded upon.
 Yes, I know they were humans from the spaceship that exploded on the Sense-Sphere.
 But this all seemed rushed and there wasn’t enough time to explain.

 The story’s conclusion is rather flat for me.
 There is no big showdown with the City Administrator at the end, as he’s just arrested off-screen and it’s quickly resolved.
 I was hoping for something far more dramatic than that, but sadly it wasn’t provided.
 It also seemed things were solved too quickly.

 ‘The Sensorites’ is a pretty average story in ‘Doctor Who’.
 It was the seventh ‘Doctor Who’ story and the penultimate one of the first season.
 I enjoyed seeing it on DVD, but it’s not one of my favourites.
-The conclusion could have been better, as it felt so rushed at the end.
+The conclusion could’ve been better since it felt so rushed by the end.
 But generally, it’s not so bad.

 ‘The Sensorites’ rating – 6/10